Linear models

 If we decide to reject H0 when \(p \leq 0.05\), we are guaranteed a probability of 0.05 of rejecting H0 if it is actually true.

-Suppose we perform 20 such tests.
-There is a high chance of falsely rejecting at least one null hypothesis.
+But suppose we perform 20 such tests.
+There is a high chance of rejecting at least one true null hypothesis.

 Multiple testing